Xiryl/OTL/README.md

 OTL offers:
 - jwt + simmetric key + IP whitelist and authentication checks
-- supports all devices on mqtt
+- supports all devices on mqtt protocol
 - group IoT devices _by topic_
 - single or grouped device control
-- timers and actions
+- timers, actions and schedulers
-- sexy UI
-- available on telegram, android, web and Postman (if you love raw requests 😏)
+- available on telegram, android, web and Postman (if you love raw requests 😏😏)
 - full customization (block specific commands, APIs, devices, topics)
 - compatible with Google Assistant and Alexa
-- logs
+- better logs
+- obviusly, sexy UI

 ## Installation
 To run the entire project you need:
 - An instance of MQTT broker server
 - For shell testing, MQTT phao/mosquitto
 - Modify the `config.json` file accordingly
+- Patience

 ```JSON
 {